P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 An idea for bypass this is to create a repository on the Armory where after the scan we can put all the files we want to download.

+#Improvement setup
+Create a new repository with `mkdir /home/usbarmory/usbContent`.

+Create a new script with `nano usbTransfer.sh` and add this content into it:

+    #!/bin/bash
+    cp -r /media/usb0 /home/usbarmory/usbContent/